-The Student Advancement Research (StAR) program provides Indigenous, Black, and Filipino high school students with a first-hand, in-person, perspective of the research underway at world class SickKids Research Labs over six weeks in the summer.
+The StAR program provides Indigenous, Black, and Filipino high school students with a first-hand, in-person, perspective of the research underway at world class SickKids Research Labs over six weeks in the summer.

 Students will work full-time as part of this paid research internship program, and will take on a small research project with the guidance of their lab mentor(s).
-At the end of the internship, students will share what they have learned by presenting their projects at the Research Showcase at SickKids.
-As part of this program, students will also have access to other science career and research experiences through the Kids Science & Technology program.
+At the end of the internship, students will share what they have learned by presenting their projects at the Research symposium event to all their peers and rsearch staff.
+As part of this program, students will also have access to other science career and research experiences through the Kids Science program.